-Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment Carry out a thorough and appropriate assessment and examination of the patient, their dental, pulpal, periradicular, periodontal, oral and peri-oral tissues in relation to the presenting complaints of the patient, arriving at an appropriate diagnosis of the condition from the information provided and examination and investigations undertaken; Clearly appreciate the conditions confounding diagnosis of endodontic problems Relevant biology, anatomy, physiology of normal and abnormal intra- and extra-oral structures and tissues; Pain physiology and clinical presentations of relevant oro-facial conditions; Sensitivity and specificity of diagnostic tests; Dental, medical and social history factors likely to be relevant to the presenting condition and its previous management; The influence of peri- Complete a thorough examination of the patient's: oral mucosa and related structures, periodontium, dental hard tissues and make appropriate diagnoses Take into account any systemic factors likely to have a bearing on the above.
-Complete a thorough examination of any existing prosthesis and related tissues and structures and be able to evaluate the biological and aesthetic quality of the prosthesis Use all appropriate investigations (e.g. radiographic, sensitivity and vitality tests, haematological and microbiological tests and appropriately articulated study casts) to diagnose oral Embrace a holistic, unbiased and unprejudiced approach; Recognise importance of biological aspects of the oral and peri-oral structures Recognise urgency of patients requiring immediate assessment and treatment, and differentiates from non-urgent.
+Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment Carry out a thorough and appropriate assessment and examination of the patient, their dental, pulpal, periradicular, periodontal, oral and peri-oral tissues in relation to the presenting complaints of the patient, arriving at an appropriate diagnosis of the condition from the information provided and examination and investigations undertaken; Clearly appreciate the conditions confounding diagnosis of periodontic problems Relevant biology, anatomy, physiology of normal and abnormal intra- and extra-oral structures and tissues; Pain physiology and clinical presentations of relevant oro-facial conditions; Sensitivity and specificity of diagnostic tests; Dental, medical and social history factors likely to be relevant to the presenting condition and its previous management; The influence of perioral structures on the appearance of the patient and their potential influence on Complete a thorough examination of the patient's: Oral mucosa and related structures periodontium, dental hard tissues and make appropriate diagnoses Take into account any systemic factors likely to have a bearing on the above.
+Complete a thorough examination of any existing prosthesis and related tissues and structures and be able to evaluate the biological and aesthetic quality of the prosthesis Use all appropriate investigations (e.g. radiographic, sensitivity and vitality tests, haematological and microbiological tests and appropriately articulated study casts) to diagnose oral problems Embrace a holistic, unbiased and unprejudiced approach Recognise importance of biological aspects of the oral and peri-oral structures Recognise urgency of patients requiring immediate assessment and treatment, and differentiates from non-urgent.
 Recognise own limits and chooses appropriately when to ask for help.
-Workplace (clinical) experience with appropriate trainers; specific new patient clinics to experience exposure to a wide range of presenting conditions; Attend trainee seminars within department; Journal club review; Independent study; Attend and present/actively engage in inter-disciplinary treatment planning and case review sessions; Attendance at suitable courses and meetings; CBD Patient surveys Staff feedback from interdisciplinary planning and case review sessions SPECIALTY MEMBERSHIP
+Workplace (clinical) experience with appropriate trainers; specific new patient clinics to experience exposure to a wide range of presenting conditions; Attend trainee seminars within department; Journal club review; Independent study; Attend and present / actively engage in interdisciplinary treatment planning and case review sessions; Attendance at suitable courses and meetings; DOPS CBD Patient surveys Staff feedback from interdisciplinary planning and case review sessions.
+SPECIALTY MEMBERSHIP

-oral structures on the problems

-appearance of the

-patient and their

-potential influence on

-function and stability
+function and stability of

-of the dentition or any
+the dentition or any

 prostheses.

-2. DEVELOPMENT OF TREATMENT STRATEGIES AND PLANS IN ENDODONTICS
+2. DEVELOPMENT OF TREATMENT STRATEGIES AND PLANS IN PERIODONTICS